 Captain To'lo'imon left the cabin.
 Leia closed the door, took off her Jedi coat.
 She prepared herself to do a Force meditation session first and afterwards tell her brother about the new developments.

-The Astræa rushed through hyperspace on her course to Tatooine.
-Liane, Ian and Yarmod and the two droids were passing the time in the control room of the ship, playing some holographic games.
-Occasionally one of them looked at the synchro to check the course of the ship.
-Liane felt restless, mainly because she had made the decision about leaving Na'ctaMagh'Ba against Luke's advice.
+Liane felt restless, mainly because she had taken the decision to leave Na'ctaMagh'Ba against Luke's advice.
 She tried to reassure her feelings with the idea that Ian and Yarmod were still with her, but she wondered if they really would be able to protect her against the spies and minions of Darth Golluth.
-She'd better rely on her new skills of the Good Side Luke had taught her and the skills of survival and the art of fighting Anakin had taught her on Morantan, for she had become more and more convinced that not all the knowledge she had gained on Morantan was useless, or forbidden for a Jedi Knight, or found its origin in the knowledge of the Dark Side.
+She'd better rely on her new skills of the Good Side Luke had taught her and the skills of survival and the art of fighting Anakin had taught her on Morantan, for she had become more and more convinced that not all the knowledge she had gained on Morantan was useless, or forbidden for a Jedi Knight, or found its origin at the Dark Side of the Force.
 She rose and started pacing up and down the control room.

 "Are you nervous, Liane?"
 Ian asked looking up from the holographic board.